 /widget.
 These URL values will change as you build your application and begin to host it on your own infrastructure.

 - Turn the toggle

-to ‘Dashboard Custom Widget’ on.
+to ‘Dashboard Custom Widget’ on (you may need to scroll the center panel down a bit to see it).
 This generates JSON on the right hand side.

 Note that this JSON contains a value called

 Your first widget.
 This is the name of your widget as it appears in the menu to add to your Dashboards.

 - Navigate to your dashboard and add a widget.